dotnet/AspNetCore.Docs/aspnetcore/fundamentals/configuration.md

 <!-- SEE https://github.com/aspnet/Configuration/issues/532
 -->

+The configuration API reads lists of name-value pairs.
+The name-value pairs can be grouped into a multi-level hierarchy.
+There are configuration providers for:

+* File formats (INI, JSON, and XML)
+* Command-line arguments
+* Environment variables
+* In-memory .NET objects
+* An encrypted user store
-The configuration API reads lists of name-value pairs, which can be grouped into a multi-level hierarchy.
-There are configuration providers for file formats (INI, JSON, and XML), command-line arguments, environment variables, in-memory .NET objects, an encrypted user store, and custom providers you install or create.
-Each configuration value maps to a string key, and there’s built-in binding support to deserialize settings into a custom POCO object (.NET class).
+* Custom providers, which you install or create

+Each configuration value maps to a string key.
+There’s built-in binding support to deserialize settings into a custom POCO object (.NET class).

 [View or download sample code](https://github.com/aspnet/docs/tree/master/aspnet/fundamentals/configuration/sample)